- Without power, refrigerators keep food cool for 4-6 hours depending on the temperature of the kitchen.

 - Margarine and butter.

 - USDA Food Safety and Inspection Service.
-(2015).
-Kitchen Companion: Your Safe Food Handbook.
+A Consumer's Guide to Food Safety: Severe Storms and Hurricanes

 - North Dakota State University.
-Handling food through floods.
+Food Freezing Guide.